orbeon/orbeon-forms-doc/xforms/tutorial/bookcast/basics.md

     </html>
     ```

     This is a very basic XHTML document.
-It features a title in the `<head>` and a "Hello!" message in the ``/.
+It features a title in the `<head>` and a "Hello!" message in the `<body>`.
 It also declares a bunch of XML namespaces that you need later in the document.

 Now go to: